 No results found

-The largest and most powerful two-stroke engine in the portfolio has been redesigned to fulfil the latest market requirements.
+Powering the world's biggest container vessels.
+The largest and most powerful two-stroke engine in the portfolio designed to fulfil the latest market requirements.

-X92-B will provide the best possible propulsion efficiency for modern large and ultra large container vessels due to the optimal selected cylinder power, shaft speed and stroke to bore ratio.
+X92-B provides the best possible propulsion efficiency for modern large and ultra large container vessels due to the optimal selected cylinder power, shaft speed and stroke to bore ratio.

 The X92-B includes additional improvements to increase the reliability or to simplify the design like the high pressure system oil for the crosshead bearing or the optimized cylinder liner cooling system.
 The Data Collection and Monitoring (DCM) system is installed as standard on the engine, allowing the visualisation and the display of engine or vessel data, which can be useful for trouble-shooting and for maintenance activities.